Leflobakt, 500 mg 10 pcs

 – chronic bacterial prostatitis;

-For the treatment of the following infectious and inflammatory diseases, levofloxacin can only be used as an alternative to other antimicrobial agents:
+For the treatment of the following infectious and inflammatory diseases, levofloxacin can only be used as an alternative to other antimicrobial drugs:

 – acute sinusitis;